 Next to the church, you can also find a silent convent which acts as a museum that holds many old artifacts and antiques.
 The entrance fee at the museum is around 20 pesos.

-Lagaan Falls is one of the best waterfalls in Siquijor and a must-visit during your visit!
-Swimming holes, rope swings, rock jumps and small caves are just some of the things you can expect to find at this epic Siquijor tourist attraction!
+Lagaan Falls is one of the best waterfalls in Siquijor and a must-see during your visit!
+Swimming holes, rope swings, rock jumps, and small caves are just some of the things you can expect to find at these falls.

-Lagaan Falls is located in Lazi on the south coast of Siquijor Island.
-From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach Lagaan Falls.
+Lagaan Falls is located in Lazi on the south coast.
+From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach the falls.

 Don’t forget to follow the jungle trail upstream to where you will find small freshwater rock pools and natural jacuzzis.
 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.

-Cambugahay Falls is arguably the best waterfall in Siquijor!
-Cambugahay Falls is most famous for its tiered levels and freshwater cascades that are surrounded by lush rainforest which is why it’s one of the most popular Siquijor tourist spots!
+Cambugahay Falls is arguably the best waterfall in Siquijor that is most famous for its tiered levels and freshwater cascades that are surrounded by lush rainforest.

 Cambugahay Falls is located in Lazi which is approximately a 30-minute drive from San Juan to reach the falls and the entrance fee is 20 pesos.
 You may also have to pay a donation fee for parking.

 From the jump-off point, it takes around 5-minutes to walk down a set of concrete steps to reach the first level of Cambugahay Falls.
-This epic Siquijor tourist spot features a large natural swimming hole and some man-made structures including rope swings, bamboo rafts and a wide set of falls.
+These epic falls feature a large natural swimming hole and some man-made structures including rope swings, bamboo rafts, and a wide set of falls.

-Besides the bottom swimming hole, there are a few more levels of Cambugahay Falls to explore.
-Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools and several cliff jumping spots.
+Besides the bottom swimming hole, there are a few more levels of the falls to explore.
+Follow the trail upstream and across the bamboo bridges to where you will find more freshwater swimming holes, flowing rock pools, and several cliff jumping spots.